 - 30kg of rice: 15€ – 90€

 The cheapest rice is somewhere around ~0.50€/kg.
-However, I would not recommend it unless you are 100% sure about the taste and quality of the rice.
+However, I would not recommend the cheapest option unless you are 100% sure about the taste and quality of the rice.

 NB: Buy grains that you would actually eat during a crisis. :)

-With an average investment of €100 and a bit of fiddling, your family will have two weeks’ worth of emergency calories covered (assuming you have a kettle).
+With an investment of €100 and a bit of hustling, your family will have two weeks’ worth of emergency calories covered (assuming you have the option to boil clean water).

-Rather, it’s a good idea to have at least 7-14 days’ food supplies at home.
-I would say that 80-90% of life’s more complex cases are covered.
-But don’t forget to invest in your knowledge and skills.
+It’s a good idea to have at least 7-14 days’ worth of food supplies at home.
+I would say that 80-90% of problems will be covered with that time.
+But don’t forget to invest in your knowledge and skills as well.
 I don’t know about you, but for me, having a small stockpile of food at home gives me peace of mind, boosts my confidence and reduces my fear of future events.

 Wishing you a peaceful and fear-free life,